AIG Bailout, Cost, Timeline, Bonuses, Causes, Effects

 How did a boring, ultra-safe insurance company become one of the largest bailouts in the 2008 financial crisis?
 AIG had become a major seller of credit default swaps in an attempt to boost its profit margin.
 These swaps insured the assets that supported corporate debt and mortgages.
 If AIG went bankrupt, it would trigger the bankruptcy of many of the financial institutions that had bought these swaps.

 AIG was so large that its demise would impact the entire global economy.
 For example, the $3.6 trillion money-market fund industry invested in AIG debt and securities.
 Most mutual funds owned AIG stock.
 Financial institutions around the world were also major holders of AIG's debt.

 AIG's swaps on subprime mortgages pushed the otherwise profitable company to the brink of bankruptcy.
 As the mortgages tied to the swaps defaulted, AIG was forced to raise millions in capital.
 As stockholders got wind of the situation, they sold their shares, making it even more difficult for AIG to cover the swaps.

 Even though AIG had more than enough assets to cover the swaps, it couldn't sell them before the swaps came due.
-This left it without the cash to pay the swap insurance.
+It left it without the cash to pay the swap insurance.

 2008: Details of the Bailout